RIT-NTNU-Bachelor/OpenCV_Server/README.md

 This repository includes unit test for testing the different algorithms.
 The following are tested:
 - All models are loaded correctly from the dependencies.
-- All models does not find a face in a image without a face
+- All models do not find a face in an image without a face
-- All models finds the single face in a image
+- All models find the single face in an image
-- All models finds both faces in a image
+- All models find both faces in an image

 To run all unit tests, simply run: